kane50613/github-as-a-blog/README.md

 To adhere to Next.js caching rules, dynamic functions, such as getUser, must be converted into server actions to resolve the issue, using the [useUser](src/hooks/use-user.ts) hook to fetch the user data on the client-side.

+If the page is public, for example, `/posts/[slug]`, [Partial Pre-rendering](https://nextjs.org/docs/app/api-reference/next-config-js/partial-prerendering) is used to speed up the rendering process.

 ### Bypassing the Rate Limit (Optional)

 To bypass the rate limit of the GitHub API, you can [create a personal access token](https://github.com/settings/tokens/new) with the `public_repo` scope and set it as the `GITHUB_TOKEN` environment variable in `.env`.